bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ## Setting Up Docker

-In this step, we will create a  `Dockerfile` and add the desired configuration to the file.
+We will create a  `Dockerfile` and add the desired configuration to the file.
 These commands specify how the image will be built, and what extra requirements will be included.

 ```python